 In the case of an NHS foundation trust failing to meet its CQC registration requirements, the CQC will liaise with Monitor and, taking account of our respective powers, we will work together to ensure these requirements are met.

 The CQC and Monitor will also inform each other of any potential concerns regarding NHS trusts that are being assessed for NHS foundation trust status.

 Together, Monitor and the CQC are committed to identifying where improvement is needed, and to ensuring that our approach is coordinated in order to deliver real benefits for patients, while not duplicating regulatory activity.

 The Memorandum of Understanding between Monitor and the CQC describes in detail how the two organisations work together.
-We will shortly be updating this document to reflect the commencement of new powers given to us under the Health and Social Care Act 2012.

-Monitor and NHS England will also work together to ensure that the prices paid to providers of NHS services are designed in a way which drives improvements in quality and encourages them to deliver integrated services where that’s best for patients.
+Monitor and NHS England also work together to ensure that the prices paid to providers of NHS services are designed in a way which drives improvements in quality and encourages them to deliver integrated services where that’s best for patients.

 Close working between the two organisations will ensure that prices for services are fair and transparent, rewarding efficient providers.